XamarinUniversity/build2018-labs/README.md

 # //BUILD 2018 Workshops by Xamarin University

-This repository contains the start/end projects and the instructions used at //BUILD 2018 in San Francisco.
+This repository contains the start/end projects and the instructions used at //BUILD 2018 in Seattle.

 There are two lab exercises included.